Ericsson/ecchronos/docs/REST.md

 The following sub-paths exists:
 * `/get/<keyspace>/<table>`
 * `/list[/<keyspace>]`
+* `/config`

-The interface is only exposing state for scheduled tables.
+The interface is only exposing state and configuration for scheduled tables.

 ### Show specific table repair status